Armor Wars

-"Armor Wars" is a seven-issue Iron Man story arc written by David Michelinie and Bob Layton with art by Mark D. Bright and Barry Windsor-Smith and published by Marvel Comics.
-The arc first appears in Iron Man #225–232.
+"Armor Wars" is a seven-issue Iron Man story arc written by David Michelinie and Bob Layton with art by Mark D. Bright, Barry Windsor-Smith, and Layton, and published by Marvel Comics.
+The arc first appeared in Iron Man #225–232.

 Publication history

-While "Armor Wars" is the popular name for the storyline and is the name used for the trade paperback collection, the actual story is referred to as "Stark Wars" within the issues themselves.
-The source of the name "Armor Wars" stems from the fact that the storyline was advertised in other Marvel titles with full page ads reading: "TIME FOR THE AVENGER TO START AVENGING.
+While "Armor Wars" is the popular name for the storyline, the name of the trade paperback collection, and the name used in-universe to refer to the corresponding fictional events (in Captain America #401, for example), the story was originally referred to as "Stark Wars" within the issues themselves.
+The name "Armor Wars" stems from the full-page advertisements in other Marvel titles reading: "TIME FOR THE AVENGER TO START AVENGING.
 THE ARMOR WAR BEGINS IN IRON MAN #225."
-The storyline ran through Iron Man (Vol. 1) #225 (December 1987) to #231 (June 1988), plotted by David Michelinie and Bob Layton with art by Mark Bright, though much of the groundwork for the story itself occurred during Iron Man #219-224.
+The storyline ran through Iron Man #225 (December 1987) to #231 (June 1988), plotted by David Michelinie and Bob Layton with art by Mark Bright and Layton, though much of the groundwork for the story occurred during Iron Man #219-224.
 Iron Man encounters the Spymaster, who steals the Stark technology.
 Iron Man also encounters Force, which sets up the plot of "Armor Wars" in the following issues.

-An epilogue to the storyline was published in Iron Man (Vol. 1) #232 (July 1988), co-plotted by Michelinie and Barry Windsor-Smith with art by Windsor-Smith.
+An epilogue to the storyline was published in Iron Man #232 (July 1988), co-plotted by Michelinie and Barry Windsor-Smith with art by Windsor-Smith and Layton.

+In What If...?
+Volume 2 no. 8, released in 1989, Marvel Comics directly refers to this storyline as "Armor Wars", rather than Stark Wars.

-"Armor Wars II" followed in issues Iron Man (Vol. 1) #258 (July 1990) to #266 (March 1991).
+"Armor Wars II" followed in issues Iron Man #258 (July 1990) to #266 (March 1991), with each issue's cover bearing an "Armor Wars II" header.
+The original "Armor Wars" did not have headers on the issues; "Stark Wars" appeared only in the interiors.

 Plot

 Part One: Stark Wars

 After Iron Man finishes a training session in order to impress a general, he returns to Stark Enterprises.
 Upon analyzing Force's armor, Tony discovers that the armor is based in part on his own designs which were stolen before his current Iron Man armor was developed.
 He compiles a list of several armored criminals: Beetle, Shockwave, Doctor Doom, Stilt-Man, the Crimson Dynamo, Controller, Mauler, Professor Power, Titanium Man, the Raiders, and others.
 Distraught about the damage his technology might inflict, Iron Man teams up with Scott Lang to find out who stole his designs.
-Tony uncovers that the Spymaster was the one who sold Tony's designs to his rival Justin Hammer.
-Iron Man goes after the Stilt-Man, who is attempting to break into a high-rise office building, and renders the armor inoperable with a negator pack which destroys Stark circuitry.
-A short time later, Iron Man gets Mauler to surrender his battlesuit without a fight, and then defeats the Controller and negates his armor.
+With information from Force, Tony uncovers that the Spymaster was the one who sold Tony's designs to his rival Justin Hammer.
+Iron Man goes after Stilt-Man, who is attempting to break into a high-rise office building, and renders the armor inoperable with a negator pack which destroys Stark circuitry.
+A short time later, Iron Man gets Mauler to surrender his battlesuit without a fight and then defeats the Controller and negates his armor.
 Unable to pursue legal means to reclaim his technology, Tony plans to take out every armored warrior who is suspected of having his designs.